1Yasir/react-project/README.md

 React comes with several built-in Hooks like useState, useContext, and useEffect.
 Sometimes, you’ll wish that there was a Hook for some more specific purpose: for example, to fetch data, to keep track of whether the user is online, or to connect to a chat room.
 You might not find these Hooks in React, but you can create your own Hooks for your application’s needs.

 # Custom Hooks: Sharing logic between components

+# Currency Converter

+This is a simple Currency Converter application that allows you to convert an amount from one currency to another.
+The project is built using React and custom hooks.

+## Features

+- Input field to enter the amount.
+- Dropdowns to select the source and target currencies.
+- Displays the conversion result.
+- Custom scrollbar and max height setting for the currency select options.